Knoxville High School (Tennessee)

-Knoxville High School was a public high school in Knoxville, Tennessee, that operated from 1910 to 1951, enrolling grades 10 to 12.
+Knoxville High School was a public high school in Knoxville, Tennessee, United States, that operated from 1910 to 1951, enrolling grades 10 to 12.
 Its building is a contributing property in the Emory Place Historic District, which is listed on the National Register of Historic Places.
 The building was more recently used for adult education programs offered by Knox County Schools.